In This Article

 - Alleviates redness and irritation: Graf notes that inflammation is the first step in skin aging, and that "the immune boosting adaptogenic properties of reishi mushrooms result in soothed, calmed skin as well as reduced redness."

 - Deeply hydrates: "The polysaccharides in the reishi mushroom provide humectant and deeply hydrating benefits," says Graf.
-They can also decrease fine lines and wrinkles, as well as repair and reinforce the ceramides in the moisture barrier.
+This means that they may also decrease fine lines and wrinkles, as well as repair and reinforce moisture barrier.

 - Fades acne scars: Graf explains that when used in extract form, "reishi mushrooms inhibit the melanin-producing enzyme tyrosinase, and are helpful in reducing skin pigmentation and discoloration."